 ABS material grades for rapid prototyping

 There are different grades of ABS materials used in plastic prototyping and part manufacturing.
-Here are some common grades.
+Here are some common grades:

 ABS Extrusion Grade